 The camera has two plate holders in its carrying case.
 Each can take two plates or sheets of film, one on either side.
 They are known as ‘book-style’ holders because they hinge open like a book so that the glass plates can be put inside.

 Needless to say this has to be done in a darkroom, although not necessarily in the dark: in the early 1900s photographic plates were still ‘Orthochromatic’.
 This means that they weren’t sensitive to all of the visible spectrum of light.
-Normally such plates only ‘saw’ the blue end of the spectrum which meant they could be handled and developed under a red safe-light.
+Normally such plates only ‘saw’ blue and green which meant they could be handled and developed under a red safe-light.
 Most modern film sees all of the visible spectrum (sometimes beyond) and is called ‘Panchromatic’.